 We purchased the signs from bannersonthecheap.com and are very pleased with their quality.
 For the three signs, including the plastic tabs for attaching them (cheap version of a grommet) and shipping, they we just under $30 each (there was a promotional offer running at the time).
 The PVC for the frames adds about another $15 to each sign and the lights were about $10.

-It remains to be seen if the banners will have any effectiveness at controlling the traffic.
+It seems the banners were helpful with the traffic since we put them up, though we have no measurable data to back this up.
+The biggest benefit is that people have lots of opportunities to see the radio station and thus don’t need to stop right in front of the house to see it on the info sign.
 Honestly, they are just reminders to people about common courtesy that shouldn’t really need reminding.
 It still requires people to read the signs and then choose to behave accordingly.